UrbanIntelligence/CS586-DS504-Spring23/project1/README.md

 data = response.json()

 # It will return 30 results for each request.
 You could consider using "for" loop to crawl more data.
-# The sample code is the naivest way to collect GitHub users' ID.
+# The sample code is a simple way to collect GitHub users' ID.
 You can consider other ways to collect data.
 # The following is an example of data[0]
     {'login': 'mojombo',
      'id': 1,